 A Moratorium on loan is a specified period during which the borrower is not obligated to make EMI payments of their loans as mandated by the Reserve Bank of India.
 The moratorium period in loan postpones repayment and gives the borrower a grace period during which they can choose to not make EMI payments for a loan.
-Apart from the Moratorium on Loan, which was recently provided as a relief post the COVID-19 pandemic, it has been widely used for some types of credits such as education loan to borrowers who require a certain grace period before they can start repaying the loan.
+Apart from the Moratorium on Loan, which was recently provided as a relief post the COVID-19 pandemic, it has been widely used for some types of credit such as education loans to borrowers who require a certain grace period before they can start repaying the loan.

 Since the RBI’s guidelines on moratoriums are dynamic to the circumstances they are announced in, let us look at the norms announced March 2020 to understand the general guidelines:

 Using this formula you can calculate your moratorium period,